Ryan Rodney Reynolds Memorial Park: Proposal

 The park is proposed to be what is variously been described as a "multi-use area", community space, or community memorial park.
 While it was announced with the name "Ryan Rodney Reynolds Memorial Park", McElhenney said that the site would be renamed into "probably something Welsh, not Canadian".
 The park forms part of the football club's wider vision for the Wrexham area since the pair took over the club in 2020.

-When McElhenney announced the park in October 2023, he humorously described it to have "open green spaces", "movie screens", "pop-up restaurants", "actual green lanterns" (Reynolds played the Green Lantern in the 2011 film), "Benches for old guys to swing on" and to have a statute which would "clearly [...] not look like Ryan [Reynolds]".
+When McElhenney announced the park in October 2023, he humorously described it to have "open green spaces", "movie screens", "pop-up restaurants", "actual green lanterns" (Reynolds played the Green Lantern in the 2011 film), "Benches for old guys to swing on" and to have a statue which would "clearly [...] not look like Ryan [Reynolds]".

 During the discussions with the council continuing into 2025, project leaders addressed concerns for the park to not be a playground but still have amenities for children while also entertaining parents.
 Therefore, they were considering any opportunity, including "softscape, hardscape, activations, [and] pop-ups", any ideas to increase footfall but remain specifically connected to the area, community and be fun.
 Ideas for the site to host summer movie series, food and wine festivals, farmers markets, and to contain water features were raised.
 However, the park is still not finalised, but if approved, the site would be redeveloped and maintained by the Wrexham A.F.C. co-owners, and its upkeep is to be covered by potential revenue streams generated by the site.

 The site being close to Xplore!
 Science Discovery Centre has raised ideas by the council for it to be a family-oriented space, possibly with play facilities, artworks, street food, tables and chairs, and possibly even a community cinema like the previous Hippodrome.
 These proposals have led the council to hope the external space would become a destination in its own right for a wide demographic group.
 The council's leader Mark Pritchard supported ideas for the site to become "some sort of community park".

+In August 2026, the council released images detailing potential plans for the site.
+The images depict the site to possibly contain a large screen, play fountain, trees, planters, and covered tiered seating.